Cronjob Setup¶

 After you have installed and activated the plugin WP Crontrol, open the section “Settings / Cron Schedules” and enter the new cron schedule, in this case 180 seconds for 3 minutes.

-Using the Cron Wrapper
+Using the Cron Wrapper¶

 The “Cron Wrapper” is a PHP helper class that allows you to run any ASA2 cronjob.
 During initialization it only expects the name of the cronjob, which you can find on the pages of the respective cronjob.
-In this example, we use the Product Update Cronjob, so the name is Asa2_Module_Repo_Cron_Refresh.
+In this example, we use the Product Update Cronjob, so the name is Asa2_Module_Repo_Cron_Refresh

 Note

-Replace the name Asa2_Module_Repo_Cron_Refresh with the cronjob name of your choice.
+with the cronjob name of your choice.

 <?php